RodrigoGE01/RodrigoGE01.github.io/README.md

 ### Cyber-Physic Videogame using an FPGA

-Working with Intel, we programmed a videogame controlled via an FPGA and displayed on two different screens.
+Working with Intel, we programmed a videogame controlled via an FPGA, and displayed on two different screens.
 We used a button and an accelerometer from the FPGA, so that we implemented UART communication, and VGA for the screens.
 This was the first time using VHDL and Processing, as well as the first project to do after virtual classes due to pandemic.

 <table style="width:100%">
 <tr>